Declan Perkins: International career

 Perkins represented the Republic of Ireland under-18 and under-21 levels.
 On 10 June 1995, Perkins scored twice for Ireland's U21s against Austria U21.

 Outside football

 Perkins held acting roles in Dream Team and Mike Bassett: England Manager.
 In June 2015, Perkins was named vice chairman of Hackney Wick, helping sponsor the club whilst working as a publican in the area.

 Personal life

 Perkins' sister is the actress Louise Lombard.
-Perkins' son, Sonny, currently plays for Leyton Orient.
+Perkins' son, Sonny, currently plays for Wigan Athletic.